By Wayne Chan

 Judge Reed said, “The court is inclined to offer her supervised OR.
 Conditions requested by the People or probation?” to which DDA Zambor requested, “I’d ask that she be searchable for weapons… I would ask that she be searchable for drugs and paraphernalia as well.”

 Probation added the condition that she “stay away from the apartment complex that she allegedly was trespassing at, which was Octave Apartments in Davis,” and that was seconded by DDA Zambor who added, “Perhaps stay away from the UCD campus as well.”

 “In addition, she’s going to be required to engage in complete DRC [Day Reporting Center],” the probation officer stipulated.

-Judge Reed agreed to those conditions and offered Coulter SOR with the terms “searchable without a warrant for weapons or drugs, stay away orders from Octave Apartments and UC Davis Campus, and other reasonable terms that probation may assign.”
+Judge Reed agreed to those conditions and offered the accused SOR with the terms “searchable without a warrant for weapons or drugs, stay away orders from Octave Apartments and UC Davis Campus, and other reasonable terms that probation may assign.”

-Judge Reed warned Coulter that if these conditions are violated, “you will be back in jail.”
+Judge Reed warned the accused that if these conditions are violated, “you will be back in jail.”